SamHParker/Delta-Hedging-Simulator/README.md

 Delta(Δ) measures the sensitivity of the option price to the underlying stock price.
 Mathematically, it's the partial derivative of option value with respect to stock price.
 For a call option, Δ ranges from 0 to 1; for a put, from -1 to 0.
 In Black-Scholes, delta also has a probabilistic interpretation: it can be seen as the approximate probability that the option finishes in the money(eg. -0.25 for put and 0.25 for call delta corresponds to a 25% chance of the option finishing in the money).
 For call options, delta increases with a stock price increases, reflecting higher probability of the call expiring in the money.
 For put options, delta decreases with an increase in stock price, reflecting the lower probability of the put expiring in the money.
 This projects focus is on delta hedging a call European option, a type of option which can only be executed at maturity, but the code can be adapted for a European put option instead.

 The model used to price the call and calculate deltas is the Black-Scholes-Merton model.
-This model assumes that stock price follows a geometric Brownian motion, meaning returns are normally distributed and prices evolve continuously with both a deterministic drift term $\mu S_t dt$ and a stochastic term $\sigma S_t dW_t$ driven by Weiner process $W_t$:
+This model assumes that stock price, $S_t$ follows a geometric Brownian motion, meaning returns are normally distributed and prices evolve continuously with both a deterministic drift term $\mu S_t dt$ and a stochastic term $\sigma S_t dW_t$ driven by Weiner process $W_t$. $\sigma$ is the volatility of the stock price:

 $$
 dS_t= \mu S_t dt+ \sigma S_t dW_t